ni/systemlink-grafana-plugins/src/datasources/alarms/query_help.md

 - **List all active critical alarms**: Retrieve a list of all active alarms.
 This alarm list includes the severity level and other properties.
 - **Count of unacknowledged alarms**: Retrieve and display a count of unacknowledged alarms.
 Various query conditions filter this alarm count.
-- **View the trend of active alarms over the past week**: Visualize weekly alarm activity to identify anomalies.
+- **View the trend of active alarms over the past week**: Visualize weekly alarm activity to identify spikes and anomalies.

 ### Additional Resources